josei1354/ECE-COE-199/README.md

-This branch contains data that has already been processed.
+This main branch contains data that has already been processed.
 This branch does NOT contain the validation experiements.
 Go to "for_submission" branch for repo without ROI_crops directories and with validation experiements.

 to run main module, change directory to /src and run: